Changes in Your Body During Pregnancy – Second Trimester

 - Patches of darkened skin on the face (sometimes called the “mask of pregnancy”).

-Some of these skin changes may fade after pregnancy.
+Most often, these changes may lessen or go away after pregnancy.

-Abdominal pain.
+- Abdominal pain.
 The muscles and ligaments supporting the uterus will stretch and may hurt as your baby grows.
+These can cause mild pain or cramping.